jsakaluk/sakaluk-website/content/authors/nini-longoria/_index.md

 ---
 # Display name
-title: "Mhajor Singh Gill (he/him)"
+title: "Nini  (she/her)"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "mhajor-singh-gill"
+- "nini-longoria"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Research Assistant
+role: Masters Student

 # Organizations/Affiliations
 organizations: